wpcloudcms/xcp/README.md

-# XCP is a Simple Control Panel for  Local sites
+# XCP is a Control Panel for XAMPP sites

 ## What is XCP?